This week’s recipe is for parsnip, cranberry and nut roast, a delicious vegan alternative Christmas dinner.

 4. Heat the olive oil in a skillet or frying pan over a medium heat.
 Add the onions and cook for five minutes, or until soft and translucent.
 Add the mushrooms, garlic, sage, thyme, rosemary and sea salt and cook for a further five minutes, stirring regularly.
 Remove from the heat and add to the bowl containing the mashed parsnip.

 5. Place the pecan and cashew nuts into a food processor and pulse until coarsely ground.
 Tip this mixture into the mixing bowl.
-Add the ground almonds, rice flour and the soy sauce.
+Add the ground almonds, rice flour, smoked paprika and the soy sauce.
 Mix thoroughly, then divide the mixture between the four molds, carefully placing it onto the cranberries in the base of the mold.

 7. Remove the roasting tray from the oven and, using oven gloves, carefully take the four molds out of the roasting tray.
 Leave to cool for 3-4 minutes, then tip each mold upside down on a plate.
 Tap the bottom of each mold before gently lifting it off.
 Serve with vegan gravy and the usual Christmas trimmings.